Aadi1909/musicplayer/readme.md

   - Mark songs as favorites with a single click on the heart icon.
   - Favorites are visually highlighted for quick access.

-- **🔁 Repeat-Once Mode:**
+- **🔁 Repeat Modes:**
-  - Replay the current song once with the repeat icon.
+  - Replay the current song once with the repeat-one mode.
+  - Enable continuous looping for the current song.
-  - Visual feedback ensures you know when repeat-once is active.
+  - Visual feedback ensures you know when repeat modes are active.

 - **🔀 Shuffle for Surprise:**
   - Enable shuffle mode to enjoy songs in a random order.
   - The shuffle icon changes color to indicate activation.

 - **🖼️ Dynamic Album Art:**
-  - Each song is paired with a random, high-quality album art image.
+  - Each song is paired with a random, high-quality album art image fetched from Pixabay API.
   - Adds a visually stunning touch to your listening experience.

 - **📱 Responsive Design:**